dojo/i18n/README.md

 If an unsupported locale is passed to `i18n`, then the default messages are returned.
 Further, any messages not provided by the locale-specific bundle will also fall back to their defaults.
 As such, the default bundle should contain _all_ message keys used by any of the locale-specific bundles.

+### Determining the Current Locale

+The current locale can be accessed via the read-only property `i18n.locale`, which will always be either the locale set via `switchLocale` (see below) or the `systemLocale`. `systemLocale` is always set to the user's default locale.

 ### Changing the Root Locale